idoknow/TickStats/README.md

 # 📈 TickStats

 > [!TIP]
 > This project is under construction and improvement.
+Do not use it in production environment and please waiti for the first release! ❤️

 One-stop & lightweight solution for metric collecting and analytics.